AnyaSen/account-overview-page/README.md

 ### App functionality overview:

-- This app displays the data fetched from the provided API
+- This app displays the data fetched from the provided API.
-- The app shows investment accounts overview of the user
+- The app shows investment accounts overview of the user.
-- For a better navigation, there is a search fied
+- For a better navigation, there is a search fied.
-- The account can be found by Name and/or ID
+- The account can be found by Name and/or ID.
-- Button Show All gets back to all accounts
+- Button Show All gets back to all accounts.

 ### Demo link